toukirahmeds/Coffee-Shop/README.md

     - /orders/details/:id
         Get the details of the order with id provided in the route param.
 - The websocket is available at the url "ws://localhost:4000"
+- A CronJob is running in the backend which will execute the job functions every 10 seconds and check for the orders which have a state of "preparing" and whose "deliveryTime" is less than or equal to the current time.
+The found orders' state value will then be updated to "ready" and notification with message "Your order is ready" is sent to the clients connected to the websocket server.
+- The mongoose schema models for the mongo collections will be found in the folder "/models".
+- The expressjs route implementations will be found in the folder "/routes"
+- The Cronjob implementation will be found in the folder "/schedulers"
+- The helpers have been implemented in the folder "/helpers"

 ## Installation
 - In the parent folder of the project, install the npm dependencies using "npm install"